primer/react/contributor-docs/adrs/adr-021-automated-prop-docs.md

   - status
   - a11yReviewed
 - Parse component source code and generate a `components.json` file with data we can use for generating docs ([example components.json](https://unpkg.com/browse/@primer/react@36.24.0/generated/components.json))
+- Test output `components.json` against a schema AND use snapshot testing to ensure we don't introduce regressions

 #### Suggested metadata documented with JSDoc tags: